Gimcrack/tdd-generator/README.md

 ```
 php artisan tdd:generate
-    { model : The model name to be generated }
+    { model : The new model name }
     { routes? : The routes file to use }
+    { prefix? : The route name prefix to use e.g. admin }
-    { --force : Force overwriting existing files }
+    { --force : Overwrite existing files without confirmation }
 ```

 To generate stubs for the `Group` model and add the routes to the `api-admin.php` routes file, you would use the following: